 Preparing for the LSAT

 Because the LSAT is such an important exam, it can be very stressful.
-By familiarizing yourself with the exam format with the help of LSAT practice exams, you can boost your confidence while studying at the same time.
+By familiarizing yourself with the exam format with the help of LSAT prep questions, you can boost your confidence while studying at the same time.

-There are also a ton of in-depth LSAT prep courses out there that can provide you with more than just practice tests.
+There are also a ton of in-depth LSAT programs out there that can provide you with more than just practice tests.
 Many of these courses offer personalized support and score guarantees.